 - Dermal filler can be placed in the cheek area, directly in the tear trough or both.
-The aim is to replace volume in the lid/cheek junction, and often cheek filler assists in correction.
+The aim is to replace volume in the lid/cheek junction, and often, cheek filler assists in correction.

-New skin booster dermal fillers are an excellent choice for under eye fillers.
+New skin booster dermal fillers are an excellent choice for under-eye fillers.
 They contain filler to replace the volume in the hollow area and skin nutrient components to improve the skin texture and address laxity and fine wrinkles in the under-eye area.

 Under Eye Bags Causing Dark Circles

-Aging tissue changes also cause under-eye bags, once again, there is no change in the colour of the skin, but the bulging eyelids causes a shadow appearance on the skin.
+Aging tissue changes also cause under-eye bags, once again, there is no change in the colour of the skin, but the bulging eyelids cause a shadow appearance on the skin.
 They commonly occur alongside tear troughs.
 The cause of under-eye bags is the laxity of the eye muscle and connective tissue around the eye.
 Because of the loosening of eye muscle fibres, gravity and weakening of eyelid connective tissue, the fat pads around the eyes (periorbital fat pads) can protrude forward.
 This can occur in the upper as well as lower eyelids.

-Under-eye bags are best addressed with surgery, although sometimes the careful placement of undereye filler can help by decreasing the accent of the shadow in the tear trough, diminishing the appearance of under-eye puffiness, and reducing the appearance of the dark eye circles.
+Under-eye bags are best addressed with surgery, although sometimes the careful placement of undereye filler can help by decreasing the accent of the shadow in the tear trough, diminishing the appearance of under-eye puffiness, and reducing the appearance of dark eye circles.

 Dark Circles from Excess Pigmentation

 Excess pigmentation in the eyelid skin also causes dark circles under the eyes.
 The pigment can be from melanin which causes a brown or brown-grey pigmentation, or haemosiderin, which causes a blue-brown colour.
-When tension is applied to lower eyelid skin, the area of pigmentation spreads, and there is no lessening of the dark circle appearance.
+When tension is applied to the lower eyelid skin, the area of pigmentation spreads, and there is no lessening of the dark circle appearance.

 There are several causes of excess melanin pigmentation, causing dark circles from genetic or environmental factors under the eyes.
-Birthmarks and congenital forms of hyperpigmentation are not as common as the environmental causes, which include
+Birthmarks and congenital forms of hyperpigmentation are not as common as environmental causes, which include

 - Allergic skin reactions cause increased pigmentation by trauma caused by repeated rubbing due to itchiness.